google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 ## Implementation nits

-- Chrome Media notifications show only if media files duration is [at least 5 seconds].
+- Chrome for Android requests "full" audio focus to show media notifications only when media files duration is [at least 5 seconds].
-- Muted media files won't trigger Chrome media notifications.
-- Media notifications use the favicon if no artworks are defined.
+- If no artwork is defined and there is a favicon at a desirable size, media notifications will use it.
 - Notification artwork size in Chrome for Android is `512x512`.
 For [low-end devices], it is `256x256`.
 - Dismiss media notifications with `audio.src = ''`.
-- Hook up an `<audio>` element as the input source to the [Web Audio API] makes it work with the Media Session API.
+- As the [Web Audio API] doesn't request Android Audio Focus for historical reasons, the only way to make it work with the Media Session API is to hook up an `<audio>` element as the input source to the Web Audio API.
+Hopefully, the proposed [Web AudioFocus API] will help improving that situation in a near future.

 ## Support